MacMannes/stackmob-docs/sdks/ios/guides/developer.md

 [newManagedObject setValue:[newManagedObject assignObjectId] forKey:[newManagedObject primaryKeyField]];
 ```

 The `primaryKeyField` method is provided by the SDK for convenience to return the attribute which maps to the primary key field on StackMob.
 The SDK knows which attribute is the primary key field because of its format.
-The format is defined in the <a href="http://stackmob.github.io/stackmob-ios-sdk/index.html#coding_practices" target="_blank">StackMob - Core Data Coding Practices</a>.
+The format is defined in the <a href="https://developer.stackmob.com/ios-sdk/core-data-guide#EntityPrimaryKeys" target="_blank">Entity Primary Keys</a> section of the Core Data Guide.

 <p class="alert">
 The newly created object is not persisted until you <a href="#PerformingSaves">save the managed object context</a>.